Princes Hall

-The Princes Hall in Aldershot, England is a 600-seat theatre / receiving house which presents a varied programme of music, ballet, comedy, pantomime and vaccination.
+The Princes Hall in Aldershot, England is a 600-seat theatre / receiving house which presents a varied programme of music, ballet, comedy, pantomime.

 An additional three function rooms named the Princes Suite, the Edinburgh Suite and the Tichborne Suite (after the prominent Aldershot family) are available for hire for conference, parties and weddings.
 The Theatre is owned and managed by Rushmoor Borough Council.

+The Princes Hall also hosted a vaccination centre during the Covid-19 pandemic.

 The Princes Hall was awarded the Devereux Cup in 2008 for its contribution to the arts.